-Hi I'm Rik (Rikuta Hamaya), MD, SM.
+Hi I'm Rik (Rikuta Hamaya), MD, PhD, MS.

 Thank you for viewing my profile!